BioMedLab-HM/biomed-iot/README.md

 ## Installation:

 ### Requirements
 The setup and platform have been tested on a cleanly installed Debian 12 server (x86 and ARM) and under Raspberry Pi OS (64-Bit) on a Raspberry Pi 4, both running Python 3.11.2.
 It is recommended that you create a new Linux user (included in the sudo group) under which the platform will run.
+To enable email verification for platform users, an SMTP email provider with 'App-password' is necessary.
+For example, Gmail&reg offers this for free. during the Biomed IoT installation process you will be asked for the SMTP email server, port, email address and app-password (a more modern version than App-password may be implemented in the future.)

 ### Setup
 If you are setting up Biomed IoT on a Raspberry Pi, you can use [Debian for Pi](https://raspi.debian.net) or, the easier way, [Raspberry Pi OS light (64 Bit)](https://www.raspberrypi.com/software/operating-systems/), flashed to an SD-card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).